UNIJackS/Home_Lab/README.md

 # Linux Docker MC server Guide

 ## Disclaimer
-This is largely an updated version of [github.com/jakobii](https://github.com/jakobii) [DockerMinecraftServerSetup.md](https://gist.github.com/jakobii/84fd24210a991491d59d9eb4d549f5fa) repository.
+This is largely an updated version of [github.com/jakobii](https://github.com/jakobii) [DockerMinecraftServerSetup.md](https://gist.github.com/jakobii/84fd24210a991491d59d9eb4d549f5fa) Github Gist.
 I used Jakobii's repo as a guide to create my Minecraft docker server however I ran into issues with Java versions.
 So I documented the process I followed for creating a docker image for Minecraft version 1.21.3 with java version 21.

 ## Docker Install
 - This section changes so refer back to the docker install documentation if it fails.